smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

     OpCon SAM after all data and the end-of-transfer message have been received.
     a.
-The method of cooperation between an SMAFT Agent task and the LSAM\'s job scheduling functions may vary among the LSAMs running under different operating systems.
+The method of cooperation between an SMAFT Agent task and the LSAM's job scheduling functions may vary among the LSAMs running under different operating systems.
     b.
 The IBM i LSAM job scheduler is able to retrieve a list of information and/or error messages that the SMAFT Agent job has